-Have you ever imagine being in a situation where you need to wipe your MacBook Air clean and start over with a 'new' machine?
+Have you ever imagine being in a situation where you need to wipe your MacBook clean and start over with a "new" machine?
 If you have not, you should know that there are many reasons for you to reset MacBook Air to its factory settings e.g. corrupted hard drives, virus attacks, sluggish performance and system errors.
 Do not panic--take comfort in the fact that the whole process is simple and straightforward.
 We have outlined the steps needed to restore MacBook Air to its factory settings below so that you know what you will need to do.

 Before you start restoring your MacBook Air to its factory settings, make sure you have all important data in your machine is backed up.
 This is because initiating the reset process will wipe out your hard drive.
 The easiest way to backup locally-stored data in your MacBook Air is by using Apple's Time Machine feature.